-47. IMMEDIATE AND ULTIMATE CONTROLLING PARTY
+49. IMMEDIATE AND ULTIMATE HOLDING COMPANY

-At 31 December 2016, the directors of the Company consider the immediate and ultimate controlling party of the Group to be CTC Group, a stated-owned enterprise established in the PRC.
-CTC Group does not produce financial statements available for public use.
+At 31 December 2017, the directors of the Company consider the immediate and ultimate holding company of the Group to be CTC, a state-owned enterprise established in the PRC.
+CTC does not produce financial statements available for public use.